The precision of parameter estimation for dephasing model under squeezed reservoir: The effects of reservoir squeezing on the QFI

 In order to compare the effects of the reservoir squeezing on the precision of the parameter estimation, we will first study the case that the reservoir is not squeezed, i.e., the vacuum reservoir.
 The dephasing factor $\gamma_0(t)$ in the vacuum reservoir can be simplified as follows

 For the squeezed vacuum reservoir, the dephasing factor $\gamma(t)$ (Eq. (\ref{gammat1})) involves not only the Ohmic parameter $s$ but also the squeeze parameters $r$ and $\theta$.
 Compared with the vacuum reservoir, one can easily find that both the squeeze parameters $r$ and $\theta$ take effects, the competition between the squeeze parameters $r$ and $\theta$ determines the behavior of the QFI's dynamics.
 The dynamics of the QFI with the parameters $r$, $\theta$ and $s$ are drawn in Fig. \ref{yasuo1}.
 In Panel (a), the parameter $s$ is chosen as the super-Ohmic environment $s=2$ and the reference phase for the squeezed field is fixed at $\theta=0$.
 One can find that the squeeze parameter $r$ always plays the negative roles in the dynamics of QFI, that is, the larger reservoir squeezing the lower value of QFI.
 Even though the reservoir squeezing $r$ is harmful to preservation of the QFI, the phase parameter $\theta$ can retard the negative effect induced by the reservoir squeezing, and even eliminate its influence, which can be concluded from Panel (b).
 In Panel (b), the reservoir is also chosen as the super-Ohmic environment $s=2$ and the squeeze parameter is chosen as $r=0.8$.
 One can find that, the QFI can be preserved larger and longer when $\theta$ is in vicinity of $\pi$.
 In this sense, if the squeeze parameters $r$ and $\theta$ are chosen properly, the QFI even can be enhanced in the dephasing process.
-In Fig. \ref{yasuo2}, we plot the difference between the QFI under the squeezed vacuum reservoir and the vacuum reservoir.
-For both panels, the reservoir is super-Ohmic environment $s=2$, the squeeze parameter is chosen as $r=0.1$.
-In Panel (a), the phase parameter for the squeezed field is chosen as $\theta=2$.
-Compared with the vacuum reservoir, the dynamics of QFI under the squeezed vacuum reservoir can always be enhanced, especially when $t$ is in the vicinity of $1$.
-In Panel (b), the phase parameter for the squeezed field is chosen as $\theta=3$.
-Comparing the squeezed vacuum reservoir with the vacuum reservoir, we can find that the QFI is descended at first, but the QFI can be enhanced in the later time.
-This shows that the squeeze phase parameter $\theta$ plays more significant role than the squeeze parameter $r$ in this parameter estimation scheme.
-The competition between the squeeze parameter $r$ and the squeeze phase parameter $\theta$ determines whether the QFI is enhanced or descended in the dephasing process.
-In Figs. \ref{yasuo1} and \ref{yasuo2}, the coupling constant parameter is chosen as $\eta=0.6$.
-In the Ohmic reservoir and the sub-Ohmic reservoir, one can find the similar property that the QFI can be improved when the parameters $r$ and $\theta$ are chosen appropriately.